-The idea of putting a loved one in a Long-Term Care Facility, especially one specialized in Alzheimer’s and Dementia care, can be a daunting experience.
+The idea of putting a loved one in a Long-Term Care Facility, especially a memory care facility, can be a daunting experience.
 You probably have heard many things from many different sources, some of which may be scary and overwhelming.

 At Cedar Hill’s Judith Brogren Memory Care Center, located on the ground level of the newly-renovated Village at Cedar Hill, we strive to create a positive, loving, person-centered place of care, where the specific needs of seniors with memory issues such as Alzheimer’s disease are met with compassion.